-Rabbits are to be brought to the fair on Sunday, July 28th, between 12:00 & 12:45pm, not before.
-All rabbits must be checked before putting in cages.
-The judging of classes will begin promptly at 1:00pm, Sunday.
+Rabbits are to be brought to the fair on Monday, July 31, 2023 between 1:00 and 4:00 pm, not before.
+All rabbits must be checked before the show begins.
+The judging of classes will begin promptly at 10:00 am, Tuesday, August 1, 2023.
 Showmanship will come before the Breed Show.

 The Fair Association will provide feed.
 Rabbits are the responsibility of the exhibitors.
 A maximum of two entries per class per exhibitor may be entered.
-Entries close July 12th.
+Entries close July 15th.
 Rabbits must have been owned and cared for by the exhibitors since June 1st as part of the Rabbit Project.
 No selling of rabbits will be allowed.
-Member may display business cards on a bulletin board to be provided.
-Rabbits must be at least 4 months of age to be at the Fair.
+Members may display business cards on a bulletin board to be provided.
+Rabbits must be at least 3 months of age to be at the Fair.
 See Health Requirements.
 No breeding of rabbits will be allowed.
 No rabbits to give birth during the Fair will be allowed.
 Any one violating these rules will forfeit their premium points.